Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Five of them.

-Love those puppies.
+Love those puppets.

-On primates last week, we had this kind of conversation,
+On primates last week, we had this kind of conversation with me and Evan are like,

-I like trees, I love little areas of urban areas that feel like you could be in the bush.
+I love little areas of urban areas that feel like you could be in the bush.

-Yeah, love a reserve.
+Like a reserve.

 Love that.